mpnally/Terrifically-Simple-JSON/README.md

 I'm not suggesting that anyone would actually encode a number in JSON in this way<a href="#footnote5" id="ref5"><sup>5</sup></a>—the point is to show that the concept works for all datatypes.
 If you need a way to encode dates and other dataypes that distinguishes them from strings, this is the way you should do it in Terrifically Simple JSON.
-If you don't need to distinguish dates from their stringified equivalents—that is, you rely on the client having enough context— you can represent dates as simple strings.
+If you don't need to distinguish dates from strings—that is, you rely on the client having enough context to know which values are dates— then you can represent dates as simple strings.

 ## No Collections?